Musk's new Starship flight test postponed at the last minute

 V3 is the third generation of SpaceX's fully reusable launch system, ranging in height from 124 upwards, depending on configurations

-SpaceX is at it again with the big SpaceShip rocket.
-The launch was scheduled for 19 May, but has been moved to the early hours of the 21st, Italia time.
-Nothing wrong with that, we'd better be very sure: it's a very important moment for SpaceX, for its jewel, the Starlink constellation, and for all those interested in the Artemis lunar project, and there are 62 nations and space agencies.
-Ithe forthcoming launch of Starship, the most powerful and largest rocket ever built, is all of this, and it is also a key step for Elon Musk, the richest man in the world, who wants to ask for a lot of fresh money from the stock market with the upcoming IPO of SpaceX.
+Nothing bad, better to be very sure: it is a very important moment for SpaceX, for its jewel, the Starlink constellation, and for all those who are interested in the Artemis lunar project, and there are 62 nations and space agencies.
+The forthcoming launch of Starship, the most powerful and largest rocket ever built, is all of this, and it is also a key step for Elon Musk, the richest man in the world, who wants to ask for a lot of fresh money from the stock market with the imminent IPO of SpaceX.

 Third generation launch system